Pentre Halkyn

 Pentre Halkyn (Pentre Helygain) is a small village in Flintshire, Wales.
 It is situated approximately two miles from Holywell, and is off Junction 32 of the A55 North Wales Expressway.
 It has a quarry, a small hotel, and a local shop.
 The village borders on the Halkyn Mountain Site of Special Scientific Interest and Special Area of Conservation.

 Village

 Pentre Halkyn is small hillside village, with a population of approximately 1,100.
 The village features a shop, a cafe, a Football Club Halkyn United F.C., Halkyn Cricket Club and a play area.
 It has one main road running through the middle that comes off the A55 and leads down to the town of Holywell.
 It also has a hotel close to the A55 called the Springfield Hotel and Health Club.
-The village sits on the side of a steep incline and has vews of North East Wales and Merseyside, and on a clear day even Blackpool Tower can be seen.
+The village sits on the side of a steep incline and has views of North East Wales and Merseyside, and on a clear day even Blackpool Tower can be seen.